Ternt/a3-Ternt/README.md

 which you can then add to your account.
 You can then view that card in your, list of cards.

 Achievements
-- Admins can retrieve all data from a database.
+- Admins can retrieve, modify, all data from the database
+- Users can view the cards they have in their account page
+- Swapped localStorage solution for LocalStrategy authentication from passport
+- Users are able to login, logout, and signup
 - Used the tailwindcss framework for styling
 - Used ThreeJS for additional user interaction
 - Deployed site on Vercel